SHIVAMrajak098/CMS/README.md

-# Complaint Management System
+# Complaint Management System v2.0

-This is a comprehensive portal for a complaint management system.
-The application serves two distinct roles:
+This is a comprehensive, real-time portal for a complaint management system, now fully powered by **Firebase** and enhanced with intelligent classification via the **Google Gemini API**.
+The application serves three distinct roles with tailored user experiences.

-1.  **Admin Portal (Web):** A powerful, desktop-first interface for administrators to manage, track, and analyze all user-submitted complaints.
+1.  **Admin Portal (Web):** A powerful, desktop-first interface for administrators to manage, track, and analyze all user-submitted complaints across all departments.
-2.  **User Portal (Mobile):** A streamlined, mobile-first experience for users to submit new complaints and track the status of their existing submissions.
+2.  **Department Head Portal (Web):** A scoped-down desktop view for department managers to handle complaints relevant only to their specific department (e.g., Public Works, Utilities).

-The system uses the Google Gemini API for intelligent, automatic classification of new complaints and Firebase for a real-time backend.
+3.  **User Portal (Mobile):** A streamlined, mobile-first experience for users to submit new complaints and track the status of their submissions.

 ---